-The external doors are of UPVC double glazed and timber single glazed type.
-The soffits are formed in timber.
+The access doors are of a UPVC double glazed design.
+The soffits and fascias are formed in UPVC.
 External Decorations Visually inspected.
 External decoration has a painted finish.
 Conservatories and Porches There are no conservatories or porches.
 Communal Areas There are no communal areas.
 Garages and Permanent Outbuildings There are no garages or permanent outbuildings.
 Outside Areas and Boundaries Visually inspected.
 The property has garden areas to the rear.
-The garden areas are surfaced in grass, chip stones , timber decking and paving.
-The boundaries are formed in timber and wire fencing and stone/brick walls.
+The garden areas are surfaced in chip stones and paving.
+The boundaries are formed in timber fencing, timber and wire fencing, stone walls and hedging.
 Ceilings Visually inspected from floor level.
-The ceilings are formed in plasterboard.
-There are areas of timber panelling.
+The ceilings are partly of lath and plaster construction and partly of plasterboard construction.
 Internal Walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are of timber stud construction with plasterboard finishes.
-There are areas of tile wall finishes.
+The internal walls are partly of lath and plaster construction, partly of plasterboard construction and partly of solid brick construction, plastered on the hard.
+There are areas of timber panelling, laminate panelling and tile wall finishes.
 Floors including Sub-floors Surfaces of exposed floors were visually inspected.
-No
+No carpets or floor coverings were lifted.